FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/admin-dashboard.rst

     Define missions view

-- **Name:** It is the name of the mission, as will be later called by the Client to trigger this kind of mission.
+- **Name:** Name of the mission, that will be later used by the *Client* to trigger this kind of mission.
 E.g. "park_car", "seed_field", "drive_from_A_to_B".

-- **Description:** Text to document the mission goals, and the used microservices.
+- **Description:** Text documenting the mission goals and the used microservices.

-- **Maximum agents:** Describe the maximum number of agents handled by this mission.
+- **Maximum agents:** Indicates the maximum number of agents handled by this mission.

-- **Settings:** User-defined JSON field where the developer can pass fix parameters to all microservices that are used in this mission.
+- **Settings:** User-defined JSON field where the developer can pass fixed parameters to the user application or to all microservices used in this mission.
 It appends the field "_settings" in the MissionRequest.

 The missions trigger one or more microservices.
-The sequential order of the microservices is defined in the Mission Recipes view.
+The sequential order of microservices is defined in the Mission Recipes view.
 That is, the Mission Recipes teach helyOS how to **orchestrate** the microservices to implement the desired mission.

 "Microservices" View
 ------------------------
 In this view, the developer registers the microservices employed in the missions.
 Each microservice must belong to one of the three available domains:

 Assignment domain:
-    microservice responses are interpreted as assignment to an agent.
+    Microservice responses are interpreted as assignment to an agent.

 Map domain:
-    microservice responses are interpreted as updates for the map objects.
+    Microservice responses are interpreted as updates for the map objects.

 Storage domain:
-    microservice does not respond with relevant data, the request is only used to push data to an external storage and return the request status (2XX or 4XX).
+    Microservice does not respond with relevant data, the request is only used to push data to an external storage server and return the request status (2XX or 4XX).

 .. figure:: ./img/microservices-view.png
     :align: center